Operations, Services, and Use of Collection Policy

 d.
 Library staff will return borrowed materials immediately when material is returned to CJPL and package material properly in order that no damage will occur during the mailing process.

 e.
-Because of the IAShares routes and timeframes, it may take up to 2 weeks to receive an item on ILL.
+Because of the IAShares routes and timeframes, it may take up to 3 weeks to receive an item on ILL.

 10. Computer/Internet:

 b.
 Computer time can be reserved for testing and homework.
+Appointments can also be reserved with a staff person for one-on-one technology assistance as available.

 c.
-Patrons using the internet in the Library are expected abide by the CJPL Internet Policy.
+Patrons using the internet in the Library are expected to abide by the CJPL Internet Policy.
 This policy is posted at each computer center.

 11. Wireless Internet: